tapish2000/readme_toolkit/README.md

 The readme-toolkit is a Python repository for generating a readme of a repository.

 ## Description
 There is always a tension among the users for writing a flawless readme and it is also very cumbersome to do the documentation in the last moment.
+This repository has also been made using the this toolkit itself.

  The project has been prepared keeping in mind these use cases: